Greater efforts by healthcare providers to build trusting

 accounts of why they had chosen to delay hepatitis C treatment.

-Participants often cited a lack of symptoms as a reason they
+Participants often cited a lack of symptoms as a reason why they

 didn’t need treatment.
 They also saw peers living apparently healthy lives